A Lesson On Slowing Down

 1. Mipay aloke // Find some shade: The sun is especially strong in the southern part of the country and as much as the Antandroy are used to it, everyone loves a cool breeze and some coverage from the tamarind tree.
 Where you will find shade, you will find company.
 Sounds like a win-win to me.

 2. Manao deba // Have a conversation: When someone would ask, "What are you doing?" when sitting with neighbors on the ground, I used to say "nothing," with a tinge of guilt.
 They would correct me, reminding me that we are "manao deba" or having conversation and that it was worthy of our time.

 3. Mitsangatsangana // Go for a walk: An all-time favorite hobby among Malagasy people is going for walks.
 Grab a friend and walk as leisurely as you like, with no particular destination in mind, and talk about just about anything.

 4. Mamangy-vangy namana // Visit a friend: I can't remember that last time a friend randomly showed up at my door in America to hang out, but here in Madagascar, I get visitors multiple times a day.
 While I still hold on to my American value of personal space, I admire and appreciate my visitors who stop by to say hello.

 It's not always easy, but slowing down on this island and taking a break from the hustle and bustle of my former American life has taught me a good lesson.
 Being productive doesn't always yield visible results, but sometimes the simple act of asking about someone's day can make a huge difference.

-Maybe I won't be leaving work to sit on a straw mat under a tamarin tree when I get back to America.
-But the next time I'm standing in line for a cup of coffee, I won't be so hesitant to turn to the person behind me and ask, "Ino ty vaovao?"
+Maybe I won't be leaving work to sit on a straw mat under a tamarind tree when I get back to America.
+But the next time I'm standing in line at Starbucks for a cup of coffee, I won't be so hesitant to turn to the person behind me and ask, "Ino ty vaovao?"